nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/QuickStart_arcCommander.md

 - [ ] Prerequisites for using the ARC Commander are [git](https://git-scm.com/downloads) and [git LFS](https://git-lfs.github.com/)

-> Note: If this is your first time using git on this computer, you need to set your git user name and email address.
+> :bulb: If this is your first time using git on this computer, you need to set your git user name and email address.
 These are needed for displaying them on the git commits.
 You can update the settings with

   ```bash
   git config --global user.name <your_name>